Project 2

 Symbol

 Though pushbuttons have four legs, their schematic symbol reduces the complexity to two terminals (as depicted in the figure).
-We can think of legs 1 as one terminal and the legs 2 as the opposite terminal.
+We can think of legs 1 as one terminal and legs 2 as the opposite terminal.

 Piezoelectric Buzzer

-We will use a passive piezo buzzer.
+We will use a passive piezo buzzer to play different notes on the 555 Piano.

 Symbol